 In addition to the aforementioned warrants, in June 2020 and November 2020, we issued \$550,000 and \$1,050,000 in aggregate principal amount of our Series 1 Convertible Notes and Series 2 Convertible Notes, respectively.
-The Series 1 Convertible Notes and Series 2 Convertible Notes (i) have a three year term; (ii) accrue interest on the unpaid principal balance at a rate equal to ten percent (10.0%), and (iii) can be converted into 4,260,255 shares and 3,762,937 shares of our Common Stock, respectively, at a conversion price of \$0.27 per share and \$0.25 per share, respectively.
-At maturity, at our sole option, we may convert the principal and accrued interest under the Series Convertible Notes (the "Note Obligations") into shares of our Common Stock at the applicable conversion price in lieu of repaying the Convertible Notes; provided, however, in the event we exercise this option, the Note Obligations will be deemed to equal the product of 1.35 and the outstanding Note Obligations.
+The Series 1 Convertible Notes and Series 2 Convertible Notes (i) have a three year term; (ii) accrue interest on the unpaid principal balance at a rate equal to ten percent (10.0%), and (iii) can be converted into 21,302 shares and 18,815 shares of our Common Stock, respectively, at a conversion price of \$54.00 per share and \$50.00 per share, respectively.
+At maturity, at our sole option, we may convert the principal and accrued interest under the Series Convertible Notes (the "Note Obligations") into shares of our Common Stock at the applicable conversion price in lieu of repaying the Convertible Notes; provided, however, in the event we exercise this option, the Note Obligations will be deemed to equal the product of 1.35 (which was subsequently increased to 1.60 in connection with the July 2022 financing as holders of the Series Convertible Notes were required to execute subordination agreements as a condition to the July 2022 financing) and the outstanding Note Obligations.